 The AVID experience offers a variety of classroom activities and out of school experiences to promote college readiness.
 Any student has the option to participate in AVID.
 During this time students received the additional academic, social, and emotional support that will help them succeed in our school's most rigorous courses.
-AVID impacts the entire school by providing classroom activities, teaching practices and academic behaviors that can be incorporated into any classroom to improve engagement and success, not just in high school but to also become college and career ready.
+AVID impacts the entire school by providing classroom activities, teaching practices and academic behaviors that can be incorporated into all classroom to improve student engagement and success, and to help them become college and career ready.